Zakaria-Khuda-Dady/TechPlus/README.md

 # TechPulse — Developer Blog Platform

-A full-stack blog platform built for developers, featuring article management, an admin panel, and a clean cyberpunk-inspired UI.
+A full-stack blog platform built for developers, featuring article management, a Sign in panel, and a clean cyberpunk-inspired UI.

 ## Live Demo